The Crowd Claims

-They wish to enforce the Ecuadorian judgment in Canada and seize Chevron Canada’s assets by successfully having the court recognize that Chevron Canada’s shares and assets are wholly owned by Chevron Corporation and, therefore, that Chevron Canada can (and should) be held liable for the parent company’s debts to the Amazonian communities of Ecuador.
+On April 4, 2019, the Supreme Court of Canada denied the UDAPT people their access to justice and enforce the Ecuadorian judgment by successfully having the court recognize that Chevron Canada’s shares and assets are wholly owned by Chevron Corporation and, therefore, that Chevron Canada can (and should) be held liable for the parent company’s debts to the Amazonian communities of Ecuador.

-Although they have good prospects for collecting the entire amount of the award in this country to begin the reparation of the social, cultural, and environmental damages caused by Chevron, this is your chance to step in and help the UDAPT-plaintiffs pay for the legal fees to access justice.
+Although they have good prospects for collecting the entire amount of the award to begin the reparation of the social, cultural, and environmental damages caused by Chevron, this is your chance to step in and help the UDAPT-plaintiffs pay for the legal fees to access justice.

 Background and Nonprofit